 But can damaged hair be repaired?

-The answer is Yes and No. Damaged hair can be partially repaired overtime using the proper treatment method.
-But because hair damage is irreversible, the hair strands tend to go back to its damaged state once repairing measures stop.
+The answer is Yes and No. Damaged hair can be partially repaired over time using the proper treatment method.
+But because hair damage is irreversible, the hair strands tend to go back to it’s damaged state once repairing measures stop.

 The only guaranteed way to repair damaged hair permanently is to cut off the damaged hair and grow it back.

-It’s now apparent that hair damage can come from even the minor treatments and care given to the hair.
+Hair damage can come from even the minor treatments and care given to the hair.

 It’s high time we all throw away ignorance and find the cause of our problems, ways to solve and overcome permanently.

 “To tell if your hair is damaged, pull out a strand, run your fingernail from root to end (like you are curling a ribbon), get a glass of water, and drop the strand inside— check and see if it uncurls.
-If it doesn’t, then know that your hair has lost elasticity.” – McMaster
+If it doesn’t, then know that your hair has lost elasticity.” – McMaster.